 - Most retailers and financial institutions maintain in-house security/investigative functions, which pass evidence of crime (often CCTV footage) over to the police and then support any actions taken by the external prosecutor (e.g. CPS).
-Other

-- than Royal Mail Group, could not identify any that habitually bring private prosecutions. - Although Virgin Media recently conducted a high profile, high value (c. £144 million) private prosecution of a set-top box fraud, this was conducted with the police and appears to have been an exceptional step rather than a "business as usual" activity. - Quasi-public organisations (e.g. TfL) and charities (e.g. RSPCA) are also known to bring private prosecutions, however these are typically brought against external persons (e.g. fare dodgers or animal abusers), and not employees involved in the organisations' day-to-day operations.
+Other than Royal Mail Group, we have not identified any commercial organisations that habitually bring private prosecutions. - Although Virgin Media recently conducted a high profile, high value (c. £144 million) private prosecution of a set-top box fraud, this was conducted with the police and appears to have been an exceptional step rather than a "business as usual" activity. - Quasi-public organisations (e.g. TfL) and charities (e.g. RSPCA) are also known to bring private prosecutions.
+However these are typically brought against external persons (e.g. fare dodgers or animal abusers), and not employees or others involved in the organisations' day-to-day operations.